fivesqrd/ordin/README.md

-# Ordin PHP Client
+# Ordin
-Ordin is a simple job queue library for PHP that uses DynamoDB for a backend.
+Ordin is a simple message queue library for PHP that uses DynamoDB as backend.
+The queue is implemented to allow multiple observers to receive the same event, but that each observer will receive an event only once.

+This is useful in distributed micro service environments, where an event should be seen by all types of micro services, but only by one instance of each micro service type.

 ## Configuration
 ```